404notDeeksha/ecommerce-app/Learning.md

 **Issues #4**
 - Backend app isnt able to load its .env essential variables.
-- $$
+- $$ create new .env file & write all necessary links
+- It is because of tests file

 **Issues #5**
-- mongodb_url needs to be locally updated with credentials for connection
+- mongodb_url needs to be locally updated with credentials for connection.

+- start both be & fe development locally